Moroccan Potato Pie (Amhammar) Recipe. Chicken Variation

 Preheat the oven to 375°F. Grease a 10-inch ovenproof skillet with straight sides.
 Mix all but last remaining ingredient in a bowl and combine thoroughly.
 Only then, grate the potatoes and immediately stir them in the mixture, so as not to give them any time to oxidize.
 Pour the batter into the skillet and bake 30 to 40 minutes, or until golden and puffy, but not longer so the egg mixture doesn’t toughen.
 Makes 8 main course servings.

-Variation: Moroccan Chicken Pie GF, P
+Variation on Potato Pie: Moroccan Chicken Pie GF, P